How we found our mission

 For the next 4 years, Automatak consults on dozens of industry projects with clients including DER, CVR, DA, and OpenFMB.
 The company deepens its security portfolio consulting on DPI firewalls, unidirectional gateways, and secure protocol designs.

 Émile Grégoire joins Automatak as the company's first employee.
-The team begins exploring Rust as a possible alternative to C/C++ and a new product direction.
-Among his many duties, Émile spearheads an innovative approach to modeling generic APIs in Rust and generating language bindings for our Rust libraries.
+The team explores Rust as an alternative to C/C++ and a new product direction. Émile develops an innovative approach to modeling generic APIs and generating language bindings for our Rust libraries.

 Step Function I/O2020

 The time has come for a new brand and a focused mission.
 Step Function I/O incorporates as an Oregon LLC, and Automatak LLC is dissolved.
 Major tech companies like Microsoft, Amazon, and Cloudflare are now using Rust for mission-critical software.
 Now is the time to introduce Rust into industrial control systems.